schumacherlab/neolution-live/README.txt

 MySQL database definition:

 The MySQL database has been filled with information obtained from the group of Michael Stratton at the Sanger Institute.
-They generated the following data, by making all possible mutations in the coding sequence of all canonical transcripts contained in Ensembl version 58.
+They generated the following data by making all possible mutations in the coding sequence of all canonical transcripts contained in Ensembl version 58.

 | Table						| Contents																| Headers 																										|
 |---------------------------|-----------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|